polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 An [author](#block-author) of a [parachain](#parachain) network.
 They aren't [authorities](#authority) in themselves, as they require a [relay chain](#relay-chain) to coordinate [consensus](#consensus).
-More details are found on the [Polkadot Wiki on collators](https://wiki.polkadot.network/docs/learn-collator).
+More details are found on the [Polkadot Wiki on collators](https://wiki.polkadot.network/docs/learn-collator){target=\_blank}.

 ## Consensus

 In the context of a blockchain, consensus is the process nodes use to agree on the canonical fork of a chain.
-Consensus is composed of [authorship](#block-author), [finality](#finality), and [fork-choice rule](#fork-choice-rulestrategy).
+Consensus is composed of [authorship](#block-author), finality, and [fork-choice rule](#fork-choice-rulestrategy).

 In the Polkadot ecosystem, these are usually three components are separated from one another, and the term consensus often refers specifically to authorship.
-In the context of a Substrate node, the term **consensus engine** describes the node subsystem that is responsible for consensus tasks.
+In the context of a Substrate node, the term _consensus engine_ describes the node subsystem that is responsible for consensus tasks.

 See also [hybrid consensus](#hybrid-consensus).